-Since the FDNPP accident, Institute of Environmental Radioactivity at Fukushima University (IER), Sector of Fukushima Research and Development of Japan Atomic Energy Agency (JAEA), Departure of Radioecology and Fukushima Project at National Institute of Radiological Sciences of National Institutes for Quantum and Radiological Science and Technology (QST), and Fukushima Regional Collaborative Research Center of National Institute for Environmental Studies (NIES) that are located in Fukushima Prefecture have elucidated the behavior of radionuclides in the environment and its effects.
+Since the FDNPP accident, Institute of Environmental Radioactivity at Fukushima University (IER), Sector of Fukushima Research and Development of Japan Atomic Energy Agency (JAEA), Departure of Radioecology and Fukushima Project at National Institute of Radiological Sciences of National Institutes for Quantum and Radiological Science and Technology (QST), and Fukushima Regional Collaborative Research Center of National Institute for Environmental Studies (NIES) that are located in Fukushima Prefecture have continued to research radionuclides in the environment to elucidate their behavior, effects, etc.

 |1.
 Date & Time||

 – 12:30-18:50 on Monday, October 11, 2021: Oral presentation for experts

 – 10:00-12:00 on Tuesday, October 12, 2021: Poster presentation for experts

 – 13:00-16:45 on Tuesday, October 12, 2021: Symposium for the general public